acrylplatform/acryl-documentation/en/blockchain/waves-protocol/leased-proof-of-stake-lpos.md

 # Overview

 Any blockchain requires a mechanism allowing to decide which chain of blocks is valid and to ensure there are no double-spending \(e.g. sending same money to different parties in separate chains\).
 There are several approaches to achieve this.
-Waves use so-called Proof-of-Stake consensus algorithm.
+Acryl use so-called Proof-of-Stake consensus algorithm.
 Here we'll describe it and compare with widely used Proof-of-Work algorithm which used, for example, in Bitcoin.

 Since each Blockchain is a system of decentralized “nodes” \(or computers confirming transactions occurring on the network and maintaining a decentralized consensus across the system\) it is important for these nodes, also known as “miners” in the Proof-of-Work system, or “validators” in the Proof-of-Stake system, to be incentivized to keep confirming transactions.
 The way in which “miner” or “validator” nodes confirm transactions and how those nodes are incentivized to do so - is the main distinction between Proof-of-Work and Proof-of-Stake.